adamluu/Hello-world/README.md

 # Hello-world
 Just the first repository

-New jounery, starting from Python and AWS.
+New journey, starting from Python and AWS.